x-JKs/Hub/README.md

 ## Code signing &amp; SmartScreen

-Unsigned installers trigger Windows SmartScreen ("Windows protected your PC") until the file builds download reputation — users must click **More info → Run anyway** once.
-To ship signed builds:

-1. Buy a code-signing certificate (an **OV certificate** from Sectigo/Certum/etc. is the affordable option; **EV** removes SmartScreen warnings immediately but costs more and requires a hardware token or cloud signing).
-2. For a `.pfx` file: base64-encode it and add two repo secrets — `CSC_LINK` (the base64) and `CSC_KEY_PASSWORD`.
-The release workflow already passes both to electron-builder, which signs the installer and the app exe automatically.
-3. For EV/cloud signing (Azure Trusted Signing etc.), see electron-builder's [code signing docs](https://www.electron.build/code-signing).

-Until then, the SmartScreen prompt is expected — mention the **More info → Run anyway** step next to the download link.

 ## Debugging user reports

 Both processes append errors to `%APPDATA%/Hub/hub.log` (rotated at 512 KB).
 Ask users to attach it when reporting crashes.